-At Straightforward Consultancy, we understand that your privacy is important and are compliant with the General Data Protection Regulations which take effect on 25 May 2018.
+At Straightforward Consultancy, we understand that your privacy is important and are compliant with the General Data Protection Regulations.
 We will treat any personal data which we hold, or that you provide to us as confidential and it will only be used to enable us to provide our services and maintain appropriate company records.
 We promise to look after your personal data and we will never sell this information to any other party.

 Index

-Straightforward Consultancy takes data protection and client privacy very seriously and has always taken great care to ensure that both physical and electronic records of client information are maintained in a secure environment or disposed of securely, and this will continue under the new General Data Protection Regulations (hereafter referred to as GDPR) from 25 May 2018.
+Straightforward Consultancy takes data protection and client privacy very seriously and has always taken great care to ensure that both physical and electronic records of client information are maintained in a secure environment or disposed of securely, and this will continue under the new General Data Protection Regulations (hereafter referred to as GDPR).

 All of the employees within Straightforward Consultancy are aware of GDPR and that it requires a higher standard than the Data Protection Act 1998, with which Straightforward Consultancy were also compliant.